Elahep/Australian-kelp-GBS/README.md

 1- Before assembling loci by using FastQC and MultiQC.

-2- After assembling loci and before SNP calling following the guidelines in the recently published paper Cerca et al. 2020 (DOI: 10.1111/2041-210X.13562).
+2- After assembling loci by checking the VCF output file and removing individuals with more than 80% missing sites.

 Step 1 will be done for each GBS run seperately.
 Then, we can put together the demultiplexed samples of each GBS run to assemble loci seperately for each species and then follow step 2.